 - READ (LUCMD, ) IPRUSR Reads in the print level that is to be used the rest of the subsequent calculations.
-Default is a print level of 0. - .PROPERTIES Invoke the Abacus module for the evaluation of static and dynamic properties, using a previously converged and saved wave function.
-See Chapter 29. - .RESPONSE Invoke the RESPONSE module for the evaluation of static and dynamic properties, using a previously converged and saved wave function.
-See Chapter 30.
+Default is a print level of 0. - .PROPERTIES Invoke the Abacus module for the evaluation of static and dynamic properties, using a previously converged and saved wave function and saved integral files.
+See Chapter 28.

-- .RUN ALL Invoke all the modules HERMIT, SIRIUS, RESPONSE, and ABACUS for a single point calculation. - .RUN PROPERTIES Invoke the modules HERMIT, SIRIUS, and ABACUS for a single point calculation. - .RUN RESPONSE Invoke all the modules HERMIT, SIRIUS, and RESPONSE for a single point calculation. - .RUN WAVE FUNCTIONS Invoke the modules HERMIT and SIRIUS for a single point energy calculation. - RUNERI Force the use of the vectorized 2-electron integral code ERI where possible. - .TOTSYM Consider only totally symmetric perturbations.
+- .QFIT Invoke the calculation of potential derived charges after the wave function has converged. - .RESPONSE Invoke the RESPONSE module for the evaluation of static and dynamic properties, using a previously converged and saved wave function and saved integral files.
+See Chapter 29. - .RUN ALL Invoke all the modules HERMIT, SIRIUS, RESPONSE, and ABACUS for a single point calculation. - RUN PROPERTIES Invoke the modules HERMIT, SIRIUS, and ABACUS for a single point calculation. - RUN RESPONSE Invoke all the modules HERMIT, SIRIUS, and RESPONSE for a single point calculation. - .RUN WAVE FUNCTIONS Invoke the modules HERMIT and SIRIUS for a single point energy calculation. - RUNERI Force the use of the vectorized 2-electron integral code ERI where possible. - .TOTSYM Consider only totally symmetric perturbations.
 This option only affects geometric perturbations calculated using the second-order based .WALK option and static electric-field perturbations requested through the keyword .POLARI.